Starring “Moody Shaboo”

 This fish-out-of-water comedy asks the question; What would you do to save your family?

 Featuring “Tik” the talking Tesla.

-But her quest also triggers her deepest fear.
+But this quest also triggers her deepest fear.

 Lots of them.

 So, it’s this fear of failure that brings rise to the comedy and her character arc.
-And it’s her main motivation to go on this journey.
-Moody is self-aware and wants to overcome her fear.
+And it’s her main motivation to go on these crystal collecting journeys.

-Now we are rooting for her to succeed because, her happiness, and the lives of her family depend on it.
+And we are rooting for her to succeed because, her happiness, and the lives of her family depend on it.
 And if she fails?
-It confirms that she’s a loser and her family will die.
+It confirms that she’s a loser.